HMouaziz/KSP-MissionPlanner/readme.md

 - **Express**: Web framework for Node.js, facilitating API development.
 - **Node.js**: JavaScript runtime for executing JavaScript on the server-side.
 - **MySQL**: Database for storing and managing application data.
+- **Redis**: Database for storing authentication and session management data.
 - **Knex**: SQL query builder supporting MySQL, for easier database interactions.
 - **JSON Web Tokens (JWT)**: For handling authentication and securing API endpoints.
 - **bcrypt**: For password hashing and security.